-Other reasons for poor sleep include pregnancy, menopause, some medical conditions and the side effects of medication, but it could indicate that the person has a sleep disorder such obstructive sleep apnoea (OSA), in which the throat muscles relax during sleep and breathing stops temporarily.
+Other reasons for poor sleep include pregnancy, menopause, some medical conditions and the side effects of medication.
+But it could also indicate that the person has a sleep disorder such as obstructive sleep apnoea (OSA), in which the throat muscles relax during sleep and breathing stops temporarily.
 The lack of oxygen wakes the person up, so they start breathing again.
-Sleep apnoea can lead to major health problems, for example cardiovascular disease and stroke, if it isn't treated.
+Sleep apnoea can lead to major health problems, for example, cardiovascular disease and stroke, if it isn't treated.

 Effects of poor sleep

 Most of us are familiar with the foggy head, weariness, grumpy mood and aching limbs that follow a bad night's slumber.
 But chronic sleep deprivation affects our health in a myriad of ways, some of them potentially serious.
 For example:

 Those who regularly sleep less than seven hours a night are at greater risk of developing high blood pressure, diabetes and heart disease as well as becoming obese.
 Lack of sleep affects hormone production, depresses your immune system, and increases the levels of chemicals linked to inflammation in the arteries.